ajaffer/find-lanes/README.md

 ---

 ### Pipeline
-My pipeline consists the following steps
+The pipeline consists the following steps:

 1) Applies the Grayscale transform
 2) Applies a Gaussian Noise kernel